Marcel Grossmann

 Marcel Grossmann (Grossmann Marcell; April 9, 1878 – September 7, 1936) was a Swiss mathematician who was a friend and classmate of Albert Einstein.
 Grossmann came from an old Swiss family in Zürich.
 His father managed a textile factory.
 He became a Professor of Mathematics at the Federal Polytechnic School in Zürich, today the ETH Zurich, specializing in descriptive geometry.

+Grossmann was born to a Jewish family in Budapest.

 Career

 In 1900 Grossmann graduated from the Federal Polytechnic School (ETH) and became an assistant to the geometer Wilhelm Fiedler.
 He continued to do research on non-Euclidean geometry and taught in high schools for the next seven years.
 In 1902, he earned his doctorate from the University of Zurich with the thesis Ueber die metrischen Eigenschaften kollinearer Gebilde (translated On the Metrical Properties of Collinear Structures) with Fiedler as advisor.
 In 1907, he was appointed full professor of descriptive geometry at the Federal Polytechnic School.

 As a professor of geometry, Grossmann organized summer courses for high school teachers.
 In 1910, he became one of the founders of the Swiss Mathematical Society.
 He was an Invited Speaker of the ICM in 1912 at Cambridge and in 1920 at Strasbourg.